-The bottom line is we tend to tar all other folks who are not “us” or having whatever characteristics defines that group with the same brush and then resenting, opposing, shunning, even overtly persecuting those who we’ve just painted with it while having a total disregard for their actual individual guilt or innocence.
-Just for 2 recent examples, we’ve seen this happen with hatred towards those from the Middle East and India immediately post-911 and more recently towards East Asians since COVID-19 became a hot-button issue.
+The bottom line is we tend to tar all other folks who are not “us” and/or those having whatever characteristics defines that group with the same brush and then resenting, opposing, shunning, even overtly persecuting those who we’ve just painted with it while having a total disregard for their actual individual guilt or innocence.
+Just for 2 recent examples, we’ve seen this happen with hatred towards those from the Middle East and India immediately after 9/11 and more recently towards East Asians since COVID-19 became a hot-button issue.

 Contrary to current pop culture narratives within the US, we white Americans did not invent slavery or racial discrimination.

-- Chattel slavery is pervasive within all Moslem countries to this day and has been since Mohammed.
+Chattel slavery is pervasive within all Moslem countries and most of Africa to this day and has been ever since Mohammed.
 Points of fact: Moslems were selling Caucasians as slaves centuries before the New World was discovered, and it was black and Arab Moslem slavers who rounded up Africans to sell them to slave traders from the West.
 Almost all Native American tribes practiced slavery in some form or fashion and several of them fought for the Confederacy during the Civil War.

-I’ve already addressed the topic of racism elsewhere here, so let’s move on!
+I’ve already addressed and refuted the concept of racism elsewhere here, so let’s move on!